AdamTovatt/mineru-host/README.md

 // Or with full configuration
 var host = new MinerUProcessHost("127.0.0.1", 8200, "/path/to/install", cleanupIntervalMinutes: 10);
 await host.RunAsync(cancellationToken);

+// To disable cleanup, set interval to 0 or negative var hostNoCleanup = new MinerUProcessHost("127.0.0.1", 8200, "/path/to/install", cleanupIntervalMinutes: 0);
+await hostNoCleanup.RunAsync(cancellationToken);

 // Or using CommandLineOptions var options = new CommandLineOptions("127.0.0.1", 8200, "/path/to/install", 10);